ustwo/engineering-blog/src/content/articles/getting-started-with-visionos/index.md

 }
 ```

-If done correctly, the Canvas should update and show... nothing, that's because we haven't asked the RealityView
+If done correctly, the canvas should update and show... nothing, that's because we haven't asked the RealityView
 to draw anything.

 ![Blank Screen](./assets/blank.png)